mattmassicotte/three-core-event/README.md

 ####Three Core Event

 Three library that provides abstractions for OS events.
-Currently only supports reads on kqueues.
+Currently supports reads on kqueues and epoll.

 ####License